Sasa405/spa-boilerplate-building-layout-Sasa405/README.md

 };
 ```

-Use the information contained in `data` to render a bootstrap card, for example: The card's title will be the `data.cardTitle`, etc.
+I use the information contained in `data` to render a bootstrap card, for example: The card's title will be the `data.cardTitle`, etc.

 Here is the HTML code for creating a card in bootstrap: